shramanpaul/Todo-App/README.md

 It took me 3 days to complete this project

 ## Deployement
-1. The site is deployed on AWS using a static IP ( http://13.201.152.111/ )
+1. Successfully deployed the web application on AWS with a static IP and custom domain.

-2. The backend is deployed on Mongo Atlas
+2. Configured Nginx as a reverse proxy and implemented SSL certificates for secure connections (shramanpaul-todo.work.gd).

+3. Managed database deployment on MongoDB Atlas, ensuring high availability and scalability.

 # Hope you like it...